 - A one-page essay stating your purpose and goals in applying to our program.
 In your statement, include the nature of your interest, how you became interested in this field, your short-and long-term goals, the strengths that you would bring to the information profession, and how the SLIS program will help meet your career and educational objectives.
 This essay will be included in the evidence on which the admission decision is based.

 - Basic computer skills are essential in the information professions and incoming students must meet SLIS Technology Requirements.

 Applicants who fail to meet these admission requirements, but who are, nevertheless, judged by the Director and faculty to show promise for successful graduate work, may be recommended to the Graduate School for probationary admission.
 A student who is admitted on probation must maintain a GPA of at least 3.0 in the first nine hours of LIS courses in order to convert to regular admission.
 Students who fail to maintain a 3.0 GPA will not be permitted to stay in the MLIS program.
-Applicants who have a unsatisfactory undergraduate record who have completed a minimum of nine hours of graduate work with at least a 3.33 graduate GPA and who have acceptable GRE scores, SLIS will consider admitting the applicant despite the unsatisfactory undergraduate record.
+If an applicant with an unsatisfactory undergraduate record has completed a minimum of nine hours of graduate work with at least a 3.33 graduate GPA and earned acceptable GRE scores, SLIS will consider admitting the applicant despite the unsatisfactory undergraduate record.